hannahjayneknight/Electronics2/Lab6-BeatDetection/notes-lab6.md

 Suggestions for how this file can be improved:
 - Apply a moving average filter before calculating energy to remove noise.
 - Make the code specific to the song you want to detect beats for.
-Check the song's energy spectrum and find the ratio c = instantenous energy/(sum_energy/50) for the beat you are detecting.
+Check the song's frequency spectrum and find the frequency of the beats you are detecting as it varies with the instrument.